mozilla/firefoxos-quick-start/guide.md

 In the code sample above, once you confirm that the [Battery API](https://developer.mozilla.org/en-US/docs/DOM/window.navigator.battery) is supported, you can add event listeners for `chargingchange` and `levelchange` to update the element's display.

-Check the [Web APIs](https://wiki.mozilla.org/WebAPI) page frequently to keep up to date with device API statuses!
+Check the [WebAPI](https://wiki.mozilla.org/WebAPI) page frequently to keep up to date with device API statuses!

 ##WebRT APIs##
-There are a number of [Web APIs](https://wiki.mozilla.org/WebAPI) which are available but require permissions to be enabled.
-Apps may register permissions requests within the `manifest.webapp` file:
+There are a number of [WebAPI](https://wiki.mozilla.org/WebAPI) which are available but require permissions to be enabled.
+Apps may register permission requests within the `manifest.webapp` file:

 	// New key in the manifest: "permissions"
 	// Request access to any number of APIs